tymyrddin/purple/source/docs/thirteen/foresight.md

 # Before the decision lands

-Two practices that belong before commitment rather than after, and that feed each other.
+Two practices that belong before commitment, and that feed each other.
 Writing the failure account in advance.
 Naming the conditions that would shift the judgement.

 ## Pre-mortem